tjcsl/tin/docs/source/contributing/setup.rst

 Head on over to `http://127.0.0.1:8000 <http://127.0.0.1:8000>`_, and login as ``admin`` and the password you just entered.

-In order to actually create a submission, there are some more steps.
+In order to actually submit code, there are some more steps.
 First, you'll need to install `redis <https://redis.io/download>`_.

 You'll also need to start the celery worker.
 This can be done